 But things get really tricky when you are a non-homeschooling SAHM of older children.

 Your PTA days are over.
 Your kids dress themselves and direct themselves and possibly even drive themselves.
 Supposedly, they don’t “need you” much anymore.

 I spend my days getting my little family (husband, tween daughter, and teen daughter) out the door and then welcoming them back when they get home.
 I cook and clean.
 I manage our family’s schedule, including my girls’ 12 dance classes a week and their heavy involvement in the school band program.
 I do a little legal document prep for my attorney husband.
 I serve on the worship team at church and facilitate a weekly women’s Bible study.
 I’m a band mom.
 I volunteer at school.
 I sometimes work as a catering assistant to fund dance costumes.

 And I am beyond grateful to have even the option of spending my time like this.

-I know so many moms would love to have this choice.
-I know most two-income families are not buying “extras” with those incomes.
+I know so many moms would love to have the privilege of having this choice.
+I know most two-income families are not buying “extras” with those incomes as they’re making ends meet.
 I also know many moms do important away-from-home work they love and cannot imagine being happy without.

 And to all the homeschooling and employed moms out there: I truly don’t know how you do it.